-Providing electrical energy is an essential public service, and some restrictions are necessary within the right-of-way to maintain safe and reliable operations of the transmission line.
-Utilities have determined that the best way to prevent outages is to restrict the placement of structures within the right-ofway.
-If a building or structure in the right-of-way caught fire, it could burn into the power line and take the line out of service for an extended period of time.
+Providing electrical energy is an essential public service, and some restrictions are necessary within the right-of-way to maintain reliability.
+Utilities have determined that the best way to prevent outages is to restrict the placement of structures within the right-of-way.
+If a building or structure in the right-of-way caught fire, it could burn into the power line and take the line out of service for an extended time.
 Additionally, buildings or other structures in the right-of-way could hamper maintenance crews from accessing the line if an outage occurs.